 The best climate for Persian cats

 The Persian cats are best suitable for cold climatic conditions or low temperatures.

 The Persian cat has a thick warm coat that protects or shields them from cold and harsh weather.

-The cats can live in cold weather instead of living in hot and humid climatic regions.
+The cats can live in cold weather instead of in hot and humid climatic regions.
 They are known for tolerating fewer temperatures and cold climatic weather conditions, known as winter cats.

-As we know that the Persian Cats are Cats who live in cold climatic conditions and are known as winter cats.
+As we know that Persian Cats are Cats who live in cold climatic conditions and are known as winter cats.

 In some states with less temperature or cold climatic conditions like J&K, Himachal Pradesh (H.P.), Uttarakhand is suitable for Persian Cat.

 But the southern state of India, where there is the hot climatic condition, is not ideal for Persian Cats.

 Keep in mind before having a Persian cat